HeadHunter28/HeadHunter28/README.md

 # Hey, I'm Shivang.
 ## And 🤔?
-and I am Python developer inclined towards Data Science, slowly mastering **ML/DL/LLM development**  and building awesome projects along the way.
+and I am Python developer in the realm of Data Science.
+In the journey of understanding **ML/DL/LLM**  and building awesome projects along the way.

 ## 🧗‍♂️ What am I currently working on 🛠?